rose-pine/rose-pine-bloom/readme.md

 | hsl-array    | `[2, 55%, 83%]`      |
 | hsl-function | `hsl(2, 55%, 83%)`   |

-> Formats can be suffixed with `" Stripped"` to be stripped of spaces when applicable

 ## Variables

 > By default, variables are prefixed with `$`